solid-contrib/Explaining-the-Vision-Panel/articles.md

 * Driven by the same spark that led him to create the world wide web, Berners-Lee launched a platform called Solid in 2015, which he says will allow users to maintain full control of their data.

 2019-03-14 [DisrupTec: Privacy – remember John Lennon?](https://disruptec.co/2019/03/14/privacy-remember-john-lennon/)
+* TimBL mentioned
+* Pod mentioned
+* Next worth to watch is SOLID and its POD concept, initiated by Sir Tim Berners-Lee himself, the famous WWW creator.
+POD stands for Personal Online Data Store, promising users to be and stay the masters of their data, enabling them to share through apps, but never losing control.

 2019-03-13 [PYMNTS: The World Wide Web Turns 30](https://www.pymnts.com/innovation/2019/world-wide-web-anniversary/)
 * Next worth to watch is SOLID and its POD concept, initiated by Sir Tim Berners-Lee himself, the famous WWW creator.
 POD stands for Personal Online Data Store, promising users to be and stay the masters of their data, enabling them to share through apps, but never losing control.